imapp-pl/gas-cost-estimator/docs/opcodes_details.md

 ### Parameters

-2 or 3 values on the stack, [might have impact on cost](https://github.com/imapp-pl/gas-cost-estimator/pull/64/files#r744731521).
+Opcodes in this section take 2 or 3 values from the stack.
+The size of values on the stacek might have impact on cost, see [Formal Complexity](#formal-complexity) for further details.

 ## `0x0a,EXP`